jaranzadi/NNTFWS/README.md

 ## Configuration Files

 The YAML configuration file (e.g., `config_V.yaml`) used with `search_node.py` should contain all the necessary parameters for tracking Weyl nodes, such as the k-space grid, Floquet parameters, etc.

+## Performance Information

+- Running `bulk_bands.py` typically takes a few minutes on a standard desktop computer.
+- The `search_node.py` script, which tracks the movement of Weyl nodes, is computationally intensive and can take several days on a regular desktop.
+It is designed to be run on a computational cluster.
+For instance, on a cluster with 64 cores, this computation takes approximately 12 hours.

 ## License